Kåre Willoch

 Kåre Isaachsen Willoch (/no/; 3 October 1928 – 6 December 2021) was a Norwegian politician who served as the prime minister of Norway from 1981 to 1986 and as leader of the Conservative Party from 1970 to 1974.
 He previously served as the minister of trade and shipping from August to September 1963 and 1965 to 1970, and as the president of the Nordic Council in 1973.

-After stepping down as prime minister, he later served as Governor of both Oslo as well as Akershus counties from 1990 to 1998 and as chairman of Norway's state broadcasting company NRK from 1998 to 2000.
+After stepping down as prime minister, Willoch later served as Governor of both Oslo as well as Akershus counties from 1990 to 1998 and as chairman of Norway's state broadcasting company NRK from 1998 to 2000.
 Following his retirement from politics he became an outspoken advocate of the environment and human rights and was widely respected for his activism including amongst Norway's political left.
 He also wrote several books.

 Early life

 Willoch was born on 3 October 1928 in Oslo, to Haakon Isaachsen Willoch (1898–1956) and his wife, Agnes Christine Saure (1896–1994).
 He grew up in the West End of Oslo, and took the examen artium in 1948.
 After that, he studied economics at the University of Oslo, where he was taught by the Nobel Prize winners Trygve Haavelmo and Ragnar Frisch.
 He graduated with the cand.oecon. degree in 1953.
 From 1951 onwards, Willoch was a member of the Oslo city council, and later in 1953, he became a deputy in the Parliament of Norway.
 He became a member of parliament after the 1957 parliamentary election, and was at 29 years then the youngest MP.

 On 1 May 1954, he married Anne Marie Jørgensen (born 9 March 1930).

 Willoch graduated as an economist (cand. oecon.) from the University of Oslo.
 He served in the Norwegian Brigade that formed part of the Allied occupation in Schleswig-Holstein, Germany, after World War II, and became a dedicated friend of Germany during that time.

 He spoke Norwegian, English, German and French fluently.